 Students who need to see a doctor are responsible for arranging their own appointments and transportation.
 Residence Hall staff does not provide transportation.
-The Campus Nurse can provide limited services related to first aid for injuries or basic illness assessment.
+The Campus Nurse can provide limited services related to first aid for injuries or basic illness assessment, but is not responsible for any further or extensive services.
 The Campus Nurse keeps a list of area doctors and urgent cares who are willing and able to see students.
 The Campus Nurse, nor any other Student Life Staff member, are responsible for student medications.